 - Add onions and carrots to pan, sauté 5 minutes; add garlic and continue mixing until fragrant, around 60 seconds.
 Stir in the wine and broth, scraping pan to loosen browned bits.

-- Return crumbled bacon and beef to the pan along with another 1 teaspoon of sea salt, ½ tsp pepper, mushrooms, tomato paste, thyme and bay leaves bring to a boil.
+- Return crumbled bacon and beef to the pan along with another 1 teaspoon of sea salt, ½ teaspoon pepper, mushrooms, tomato paste, thyme and bay leaves bring to a boil.

 - Cover and reduce heat to a simmer for 45 minutes.
 Uncover, stir and cook another 60 minutes or until beef is tender.
 Discard bay leaves and serve immediately.